sixem/imagerot/README.md

 To get started, you can read the [API documentation](https://github.com/sixem/imagerot/blob/main/API.md).

-Or, you can also check out the [Web UI](https://five.sh/imagerot/) if you want to test out different effects or modes!
+You can also check out the [ImageRot UI](https://five.sh/imagerot/) if you want to test out different effects or modes!

 ## 💫 Features
 ### Cross-Environment Consistency